worldwide-asset-exchange/docs/docs/en/operate/atomic-assets/optimise-restore-wax-atomic-api-node.md

 postgres=# \q

 ***Perfom the restore***
-> pg_restore -d api-wax-mainnet-atomic-1 api-wax-mainnet-atomic-1_218Mil.dump
+> pg_restore -d api-wax-mainnet-atomic-1 api-wax-mainnet-atomic-1_358Mil.dump

 ***This may take some time***
 ```

 ## Atomic API Server optimisations

-Recently the Pink.gg Team added two excellent features to the API Server that enables the service to be more resilient to heavy public use.
+Ensure these two features on the API Server are configured which enable the service to be more resilient to heavy public use.
+They are already configured in the latest ```v1.3.24``` build.

-I have copied and pasted the Pink Team community update details on these features below:
+I have copied and pasted the origninal community update details on these features below:

 **"bill_execution_time”: true**  // This changes rate limiting to a CPU like approach, so expensive queries will use more from the available rate limit.
 This means people spamming a lot of expensive queries are rate limited faster but this change should not affect anyone that only sends fast and optimized calls

 **“disable_v1_sales”: true**  // This will route /v2/sales to /v1/sales because its much faster.
 This is a breaking change because /v1/sales wont return cancelled sales anymore but this will reduce load a lot and not many people are interested in cancelled sales.
 For those who are, there is a new /v0/sales endpoint which still serves the old API

-I captured these updated features in the  [previous guide](https://medium.com/eosphere/wax-technical-how-to-9-f7d22bfa4e2b)  , but for completeness the configuration is below:
+I captured these updated features in the  [previous guide](https://docs.wax.io/operate/wax-infrastructure/atomic-api-guide)  , but for completeness the configuration is below:

 ```
 > cd  ~/eosio-contract-api/config